Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Results

 \subsection{EEG Signal Quality and Artifact Characterization}

 Analysis of the 0.55T environment reveals a distinct and favorable artifact profile.
-We observed that the magnitude of the BCG artifact was reduced compared to typical reports from high-field (3T) systems, consistent with the physics of lower magnetic field strengths.
+Quantitatively, the GFP temporal standard deviation of the BCG \cite{debener2008}, measured in the scanner-OFF condition, was 5.8~$\pm$~2.2~$\mu$V at 0.55T (N=2 subjects), falling on the linear regression through Debener's published values at 1.5, 3, and 7~T (15.3, 24.9, 51.5~$\mu$V), providing the first empirical extension of the BCG field-strength scaling law to mid-field MRI.
 This reduction facilitated effective denoising using standard gradient and BCG subtraction techniques without the need for aggressive filtering that might compromise neural data.
-Power Spectral Density (PSD) analysis (Fig. \ref{fig4}) confirms the preservation of the physiological alpha rhythm (8-13 Hz) in the cleaned data.
+Power Spectral Density (PSD) analysis of the cleaned data (Fig. \ref{fig4}) confirms the preservation of the spontaneous alpha rhythm (8--13~Hz) in the resting-state condition and the recovery of the 12~Hz SSVEP at the stimulation frequency and its harmonics in the task condition.

 Furthermore, the topographical distribution of the SSVEP power modulation (Fig. \ref{fig5}) indicates focal activation over occipital electrodes, demonstrating that spatial information is preserved after artifact removal.